openstack-archive/instack-undercloud/doc/source/advanced_deployment/network_isolation.rst

     ExternalNetworkVlanID: 100
     # Set to the router gateway on the external network
     ExternalInterfaceDefaultRoute: 10.1.2.1
+    # Set to "br-ex" if using floating IPs on native VLAN on bridge br-ex
+    NeutronExternalNetworkBridge: "''"
     # Customize bonding options if required (will be ignored if bonds are not used)
     BondInterfaceOvsOptions:
         "bond_mode=balance-tcp lacp=active other-config:lacp-fallback-ab=true"